Last Updated on: September 18, 2023

-If you’ve noticed, I write a lot about personal finance.
-I do this because I think this is one of the problems that many individuals are facing.
-And these problems are more noticeable with our friends and families.
+I write a lot about personal finance.
+I do this because this is one of the problems that many individuals are facing.
+These problems are even more noticeable with our friends and families, as shown in Statista.

-Our friends and families shape our fundamental understanding of money, which we also pass down the line to our children and friends.
+Our friends and families contribute to shaping our fundamental understanding of money, which we also pass down the line to our children and other friends.

-Growing up, our family tells us to study hard and finish college, which will someday help us land a good-paying job.
+Growing up, our family told us to study hard and finish college, which would someday help us land a good-paying job.

 Sure enough, it is one way to get a decent salary.
-However, many are not trained on what to do after getting our first paycheck – ironically, even teachers.
+However, many are not trained on what to do after getting their first paycheck – ironically, even teachers.

 That may be where the lifestyle of living paycheck-to-paycheck and “London” or “loan dito, loan doon” starts.
 And if not solved early on, it will cause problems in the future, affecting other aspects of our lives.

-We are also conditioned by television shows and showbiz personalities that we need more and more.
-And the only way to prove that we are “successful” is to have shiny, tangible things to show for, like a big house, a nice car, and fancy vacations.
+We are also conditioned by television shows, vloggers, and showbiz personalities that we need more and more.
+And the only way to prove that we are “successful” is to have shiny, tangible status symbols to show for, like a big house, a nice car, and fancy vacations.

 Moving along, you need to understand that your personal finance is your personal responsibility.
 And you need to match your current situation with your approach to your finances.

 So, here are some ways to personalize your personal finance.